mfkiwl/neorv32-verif/README.md

 :warning: The default RISC-V architecture tests will be superseded by the RISCOF test framework.
 I am planning to make a port for this new test framework.

+:warning: The `I/jal` test is currently disabled by default due to a GHDL simulation issue that only seems to occur when running as GitHub Actions Workflow.

 :warning: Simulating all the test cases takes quite some time.
 Some tests use an optimized description of IMEM (`neorv32_imem.simple.vhd`), but others require the original because they execute self-modifying code.